On the structure of axial algebras: Ideals, the radical and the Frobenius form

 If the length of $w$ is one then $w=a$ is an axis from $X$.
 Since $a\not\in R$, we have that $R\subseteq A_{\cF\setminus\{1\}}(a)$, which by Lemma \ref{orthogonal} means that $R$ is orthogonal to $w$, as claimed.
 Now suppose that the length of $w$ is at least two.
 Then $w=w_1w_2$ for products $w_1$ and $w_2$ of shorter length.
 By the inductive assumption, we know that $R$ is orthogonal to both $w_1$ and $w_2$.
 Therefore, $(w,R)=(w_1w_2,R)=(w_1,w_2R)=0$, as $R$ is an ideal.
 So, $R\subseteq A^\perp$ and hence $R=A^\perp$. \end{proof}

 It is often additionally required that the Frobenius form satisfy $(a,a)=1$ for each axis $a$.
-In view of Proposition \ref{frob}, we call the Frobenius form satisfying $(a,a)=1$ for all generating axes $a$ the \emph{projection form}.
-It is clear that the projection form, if it exists, is unique.
+In view of Lemma \ref{frobprim}, we call the Frobenius form satisfying $(a,a)=1$ for all generating axes $a$ the \emph{projection form}.
+We will see later that the projection form, when it exists, is unique.

 The existence of a projection form is included in the axioms of Majorana algebras by Ivanov.
 He further requires the projection form to be positive-definite.
 (Recall that Majorana algebras are defined over $\mathbb{F}=\RR$.)
 In particular, we have the following.